Saigauravp25/DamIt/README.md

   * Added how to play information for users

   Beta - 20%
-  * Created tutorial feature that instruct players how to play the game
+  * Created Tutorial Mode that instructs players how to play the game
   * Designed beaver skins for the user to choose from

+  Final - 25%
+  * Level Pack 2 Level Design and Creation
+  * Logout for Users
+  * Bug fixes

 ### Differences
-  * Ranking was initially going to be implemented through GameCenter, since dropping GameCenter it became much harder to implement some of that functionality.
-(Moving this implementation to final)
+  * Ranking/Scoring System - Ranking was initially going to be implemented through GameCenter, since dropping GameCenter it became much harder to implement.
+It was impractical to implement with Firebase, so we scrapped it.
-  * Undo Functionality - after discussing we have decided that having undo's makes the game to easy.
-For now we have a complete level reset option to the user if they get stuck on a level.
+  * Undo Functionality - After discussing, we have decided that having undo functionality makes the game too easy.
+Instead we implemented a level reset option, fully resetting the dam/level.